Watson1978/motion-pixate-observer/README.md

   end
 ```

 - First, you have to start server.
-Depends on MacRuby when start server.

 ```